bright/new-www/_jobs/fullstack-developer-interest-in-blockchain.md

 **What We Are Looking For**

-*at least 2-3 years of commercial programming experience *very good working knowledge and deep understanding of TypeScript/JavaScript *good practical experience with development in Node.js *experience with development in React
+* at least 2 years of commercial programming experience with TypeScript/JavaScript
+* an ability to understand the business requirements of projects
+* interest in Blockchain technologies
+* experience with development in Node.js
-*experience with databases, in particular PostgreSQL *excellent problem solving and analytical thinking skills *very good command of English (both written and spoken)
+* experience with databases, in particular PostgreSQL
+* excellent problem solving and analytical thinking skills
+* very good command of English (both written and spoken)

 **We Would Also Appreciate if You Have**

-* familiarity with
+* familiarity with development in React
 * familiarity with Agile and Lean methodologies